 The VAT Reverse Charge also called the French reverse charge (FRC)

 The normal VAT reverse Charge is the inversion of the final VAT payer.
-Normally VAT is paid by the society which realizes the service (or the seller) to the tax authorities.
-With such a system, a foreign society had to register by the French tax office when they realized commercial operations in France.
+Normally VAT is paid by the company which realizes the service (or the seller) to the tax authorities.
+With such a system, a foreign company had to register by the French tax office when they realized commercial operations in France.
 VAT reverse charge’s objective has been to find a solution to that administrative burden.

 However, the principle under a customs point of view is a bit different because in our case we talk about importation’s VAT Reverse Charge.
 Normally, VAT is paid when the merchandise arrives in France to the customs authority.
 With the French reverse charge, no VAT is paid on importation.
 The owning company only needs to write the tax amount on their declaration and deduct it instantly.